yinghli/azurevmipv6/README.md

 [   15.867224] cloud-init[948]: 2019-10-30 08:03:55,404 - azure.py[WARNING]: No lease found; using default endpoint
 ```

-Need to login the server console and run dhclient command.
+Need to login the server serial console from portal and run dhclient command.

 ```
 dhclient -4